 Rum.
 Empanadas.
 Ceviche.
 It’s not just sun-soaked beaches and jet-set elegance that define Miami, it’s also the culinary history here that make it one of the best foodie cities.

 Whether you’re trying tostones in Little Havana or sipping cocktails at South Beach’s swank Sweet Liberty Drinks, Miami will make your mouth water.
-For a romantic night out, La Mar (inside the waterfront Mandarin Oriental) has perfected Peruvian-Japanese cuisine — including succulent ceviches, astounding anticuchos and the charred-to-perfection catch of the day.
+For a romantic date idea in Miami, La Mar (inside the waterfront Mandarin Oriental) has perfected Peruvian-Japanese cuisine — including succulent ceviches, astounding anticuchos and the charred-to-perfection catch of the day.

 16. Philadelphia, PA